orion-project/rezonator2/help/elem_props_params.rst

   .. image:: img/elems_table_invalid.png

 .. note::
   In this case it is up to the user's responsibility if a global parameter is used in the wrong context.
 For example, if you link the element's parameter :param:`L` (which is linear) to a global parameter having the angular dimension, the :param:`L` will probably get an unexpected value.
 When dimensions mismatch, the parameter value is assigned via SI conversion.
 For example, providing that the :param:`L` is displayed in cm, then linking it to an angular global parameter will get transformations like `10deg --> 0.1745rad --> 0.1745m --> 17.45cm`.

 .. seeAlso::

-    :doc:`elem_props`,
+    - :doc:`elem_props`
-    :ref:`Element Properties: Options <elem_props_options>`,
+    - :ref:`Element Properties: Options <elem_props_options>`
-    :ref:`Element Properties: Outline <elem_props_outline>`
+    - :ref:`Element Properties: Outline <elem_props_outline>`